-Studying online increasingly provides more convenience and cost-savings over traditional college or university programmes.
+Studying online increasingly provides more convenience and cost savings over traditional college or university programs.
 As it becomes increasingly important to have a college degree, more students find themselves turning to online possibilities for obtaining a degree.
 Even for students already enrolled in a program, students increasingly find the convenience of online courses an appealing option.
 Many schools offer the possibility to study online, at least partially.

-The disadvantage to online study means that students won’t have the same networking opportunities that traditional programmes have.
-However, when an individual looking for advancement within a company just needs a degree, online programmes provides excellent options.
-Students may study and obtain credit that can help to secure advanced positions within a company and additional knowledge that helps their career.
+The disadvantage of online study means that students won’t have the same networking opportunities that traditional programs have.
+However, when an individual looking for advancement within a company just needs a degree, online programs provide excellent options.
+Students may study and obtain credit that can help to secure advanced positions within a company and additional knowledge that helps their careers.
 Students are also limited if they don’t own a personal computer and have easy access to the Internet.
-Since class materials, discussions and assignments are provided online, the student must have a reliable way to connect.
+Since class materials, discussions, and assignments are provided online, the student must have a reliable way to connect.

 Several advantages exist for students that take online courses.
 Students save money on transportation costs, and usually have fewer fees for books and more convenient schedules.
 If a student needs to attend an important meeting at work, they have additional flexibility for completing and submitting work.
 Students typically have deadlines that the work must be completed by.
 Provided the student turns in the work online before the due date, the assignment will be graded and turned in on time.
 With traditional programs, it can sometimes be difficult to find time to get to classes and turn in work.
 Online courses also make it easier to submit homework.